METHODS

 The signal contract

-Four things worth being precise about before you read a map: what we measure, what we rank, what the map shows, and what you still have to do.
+Five things worth being precise about before you read a map: what we measure, what we rank, what the map shows, when forecast claims are withheld, and what you still have to do.

 What goes in